fotioudim/nudge-protocol/README.md

 - `gui/nudge/scanner.py`: Discovery request sender and device registration.
 - `gui/helper/alert_window.py`: GUI alerts for errors and notifications.
 - `gui/helper/sound_manager.py`: Audio feedback for incoming nudges.

-## Notes

-- The protocol is intentionally minimal for LAN use.
-- Broadcast mode uses `255.255.255.255` and requires socket broadcast permissions.
-- The GUI listener binds to `0.0.0.0` to receive incoming packets from any interface.
-- Sender names are ASCII-encoded and appended after the protocol header.

-## License

-No license file is included in this repository.
-Use and modify the code according to your own project requirements.